deafbi/ByteNET/README.md

 The reverse shell provides a popup shell for direct connection into the bot.
 This can be useful for direct interaction with the bot and executing custom commands.

 Credits
 This project was created by Matt.
-If you have any questions or suggestions, please contact me.
+If you have any questions or suggestions, please contact me ghostbytenet@protonmail.com.